Working with the AI Consultant

 - What triggered this study — a drop in metrics, a product launch, a strategic question from leadership

-- Who your users are — their roles, company size, technical sophistication, geography
+- Who your participants are — their roles, company size, technical sophistication, geography

 - Constraints you're working with — timeline, budget, number of participants you can realistically recruit